JPCatarino/comboios-rs/README.md

 # Comboios de Portugal API Client for Rust

-An unofficial, incomplete API client, written in Rust, for the CP API.
+An unofficial, incomplete API client in Rust, for the CP API.

 Based on the [JavaScript implementation](https://github.com/juliuste/comboios).